NickHodges/Nick-Blog/src/content/post/KidsOnline.md

 tags:
   - policy
   - opinion
-description: "We have to be able to come to a consensus on issues like kids accessing things like Social Media."
+description: 'We have to be able to come to a consensus on issues like kids accessing things like Social Media.'
 ---

 Here's a link to a new law in Texas: [Texas will require parental consent for kids to use social media](https://arstechnica.com/tech-policy/2023/06/texas-will-require-parental-consent-for-kids-to-use-social-media/)